Types of Rooms in 5-Star Hotels

 • Presidential Suites

 Both a twin and double room contain two beds in the space, the difference pertaining to the size of the beds and the number of guests that can stay in the room.
-A twin room contains two single size beds, so it's meant for a maximum of two guests.
-A double room, though, can contain up to four people because it contains two double-size beds.
+A twin room contains two single-size beds, so it's meant for a maximum of two guests.
+A double room, though, can sleep up to four people because it contains two double-size beds.
 Both contain all the basic accommodations you would expect to find in a hotel room.
 Twin rooms are often better for those traveling with a friend or business partner, and double rooms are better for families with one or two young children or other groups with three to four traveling together.

-Rooms With a View
+8. Rooms With a View

 If your hotel is located in a picturesque destination, many of your guests may find it important that their room provides a great view of the surrounding area.
 Not every room at a 5-star hotel has a fantastic view of the city or countryside, which means hoteliers can place a premium on the ones that do.
 Offering guests the option to select a room with a view can be a great source of ancillary revenue for all types of hotels, but this is especially the case for luxury properties.